-VIII.
+VII.
 IMMEDIATE RESOURCES

 There are a number of on-campus and off-campus resources available that can help after an incident of sexual misconduct.
-For emergency or immediate assistance (24 hours a day, 7 days a a.
+For emergency or immediate assistance (24 hours a day, 7 days a week) contact 911.

+a.
 Immediate Medical Assistance and Counseling